AjiteshBD/FlightSuretyInsurance/README.md

 # FlightSurety

-FlightSurety is a Passenger insurance if the flight is delayed by some airline technical reson.
+FlightSurety is a Passenger insurance if the flight is delayed due to airline technical problems.
+The Passenger buy Insurance of a flight travelling with In case flight is delayed due to airline issue passenger get 1.5 amount back to his ethereum wallet.
+Airlines register themselves by paying the registration fees.

 ## Install